openfaas/ofc-bootstrap/README.md

 We can automatically provision TLS certificates for your OpenFaaS Cloud cluster using the DNS01 challenge.

-Pick between the following two providers for the DNS01 challenge:
+Pick between the following providers for the DNS01 challenge:

 * Google Cloud DNS
 * AWS Route53
 * DigitalOcean DNS via cert-manager 0.6.0

+> Note: At time of writing DigitalOcean are offering free management of DNS.

 Configure or comment out as required in the relevant section.

-You should also set up the corresponding DNS A records.
+You should also set up the corresponding DNS A records in your DNS management dashboard after finishing all the steps in this guide.

 In order to enable TLS, edit the following configuration: